CRISPR GENE EDITING

 Cas9 is able to locate, bind to, and edit targeted genes.
 It is an essential tool for the research and development of genomic medicines and has the potential to facilitate solutions for many diseases.

 Cas12a—also known as Cpf1—greatly expands the range of ways that CRISPR gene editing can be used to produce genomic medicines.
 It provides researchers with more options for where and how to edit DNA and makes use of a shorter guide RNA than Cas9.
 Our team is continuing to evaluate the best uses for each nuclease.

 Using CRISPR gene editing technology, we are pioneering the possible and developing a broad class of transformative genomic medicines for people living with serious diseases.

-We are working on making medicines where editing occurs inside the body (in vivo CRISPR medicines), as well as ex vivo CRISPR cell medicines where editing occurs outside the body and edited cells are administered to patients (ex vivo CRISPR cell medicines).
+We are working on making medicines where editing occurs inside the body (in vivo gene edited medicines), as well as ex vivo gene edited cell medicines where editing occurs outside the body and edited cells are administered to patients (ex vivo gene edited cell medicines).

-We’re using in vivo technology to develop a wide range of genome editing medicines.
+We’re using in vivo technology to develop a wide range of gene editing medicines.
 Our initial work on in vivo editing is focused on ocular diseases, or diseases of the eye.

 Editas Medicine is working to create medicines that treat a number of ocular diseases, including LCA10.

 - Leber congenital amaurosis, or LCA, is a group of inherited retinal degenerative disorders caused by mutations in at least 18 different genes